zuozhenggh/learning-library/data-management-library/security/baseline/unified-auditing/unified-auditing.md

       <copy>./08_delete_audit_policy.sh</copy>
       ````

-## **Step 3**: Audit Database Role Usage
+## **STEP 3**: Audit Database Role Usage

-**Before Started**<br>
+**Before Started**

-When you audit a role, Oracle Database audits all system privileges that are directly granted to the role.<br>
+When you audit a role, Oracle Database audits all system privileges that are directly granted to the role.
 You can audit any role, including user-defined roles.
-If you create a common unified audit policy for roles with the ROLES audit option, then you must specify only common roles in the role list.<br>
+If you create a common unified audit policy for roles with the ROLES audit option, then you must specify only common roles in the role list.
-When such a policy is enabled, Oracle Database audits all system privileges that are commonly and directly granted to the common role.<br>
+When such a policy is enabled, Oracle Database audits all system privileges that are commonly and directly granted to the common role.
-The system privileges that are locally granted to the common role will not be audited.<br>
+The system privileges that are locally granted to the common role will not be audited.
-To find if a role was commonly granted, query the `DBA_ROLES` data dictionary view.<br>
+To find if a role was commonly granted, query the `DBA_ROLES` data dictionary view.
 To find if the privileges granted to the role were commonly granted, query the `ROLE_SYS_PRIVS` view.

 1. Go to the scripts directory